thingsboard/thingsboard/application/src/main/data/json/edge/install_instructions/ubuntu/instructions.md

 ```

 Once PostgreSQL is installed you may want to create a new user or set the password for the main user.
-The instructions below will help to set the password for main postgresql user
+The instructions below will help to set the password for main PostgreSQL user:

 ```text
 sudo su - postgres